ccdaisy/Spiral-Knights-Model-Converter/README.md

  - Project revamp that allows directly importing .DAT (And .PNG texture) files and saving as .OBJ + Textures

 *PLAUSIBLE*
- - Custom format export + Python import script to Blender that not only stores model and texture, but ANIMATION.
-(File format: *.XMDL)
+ - Export AutoDesk .FBX format for model, texture, and animation.
+(This would be easier than the .XMDL)

 *CONSIDERED BUT NOT GOING TO BE IMPLEMENTED*
  - Compact and user friendly model + animation editor in the program